sallybao29/APCS-Final-2015/README.md

 5/23/15 - Worked on AStar search for monster movement (since the monsters' movements depend on the current location of the player) - Tiffany

+5/25/15 - Boundary detection mostly functional.
+Does not work when approaching from left or above.
+Attack function working. - Sally